-Be Ready, Be Respectful, Be Safe.
+Be Ready, Be Respectful, Be Safe

-- .
-I will attend school and be on time to lessons. - I will do all my classwork and homework to the best of my ability. - I will show dignity and respect to all members of staff, visitors, and each other. - I will follow instructions from adults and make it possible for all pupils to learn. - · I will move quietly and safely around the school. - I will treat the school buildings, School property and all personal property with respect. - I will wear the correct uniform and be smart in appearance. - · I will have the correct equipment for each lesson. - .
-I will take responsibility for my own actions and behaviour. - I will only use my mobile phone in the dining hall, or with the permission of a teacher. - I will use social media and the internet safely and appropriately. - I will only eat and drink in the school dining hall / Winter Garden. - · I will always place litter in the bins provided. - I will use appropriate language. - · I will behave appropriately outside of school.
+- I will attend school and be on time to lessons. - I will do all my classwork and homework to the best of my ability. - I will actively take part in all lessons. - I will show dignity and respect to all members of staff, visitors and each other. - I will follow instructions from adults and make it possible for all pupils to learn. - I will move quietly and safely around the school. - I will treat the school buildings, school property and all personal property with respect. - I will wear the correct uniform and be smart in appearance. - I will have the correct equipment for each lesson. - I will take responsibility for my own actions and behaviour. - I will switch off and place my smart device/mobile phone in my bag whilst in the school building and during school hours until the school site has been exited.
+This includes breaktime and lunchtime. - .
+I will only eat and drink in the Dining Hall / Winter Garden. - I will always place litter in the bins provided. - I will use appropriate language. - I will behave appropriately outside of school.